Aleadinglight/DjangoRestAPI/README.md

 $ cd projectfolder
 $ python manage.py runserver portnumber
 ```
 Change `projectfolder` and `portnumber` to the existing project and the wanted ip port.
-The application will be running in: http://127.0.0.1: *portnumber* /
+The application will be running in: http://127.0.0.1:portnumber/

 ## Project: